What to ask (and what not to)

 Billing is simple

-Each call is at least 1 minute and rounds up to the next whole minute.
-A 2-minute-and-10-second call uses 3 minutes.
+Each call uses at least 30 seconds and rounds up to the nearest 30 seconds.
+A 2-minute-and-10-second call uses 2.5 minutes.

 Ready to get started?